Yale-Deep-Learning-for-Alzheimers/Alzheimers-DL-Network/README.md

 # Prognostic Prediction and Classification of Alzheimer’s Neuroimage Sequences with a Convolutional LSTM Network
-A CNN-LSTM deep learning model for multistage classification and prognostic prediction of Alzheimer's MRI neuroimages.
+A CNN-LSTM deep learning model for prognostic prediction and classification of Alzheimer's MRI neuroimages.

 ## Abstract